awsdocs/amazon-connect-admin-guide/doc_source/connect-tokyo-region.md

 # Claim phone numbers for Amazon Connect in the Asia Pacific \(Tokyo\) Region<a name="connect-tokyo-region"></a>

 To claim a phone number for an Amazon Connect instance you create in the Asia Pacific \(Tokyo\) Region, open an AWS support case and provide documentation that your business is located in Japan\.

+**Important**
-For a list of the required documentation, see [Japan \(JP\)](phone-number-requirements.md#japan-regulations), in the [Region requirements for ordering and porting phone numbers](phone-number-requirements.md) topic\.
+You must provide three pieces of required documentation\.
+For a list of acceptable identification, see [Japan \(JP\)](phone-number-requirements.md#japan-regulations), in the [Region requirements for ordering and porting phone numbers](phone-number-requirements.md) topic\.

-Numbers can be claimed for business use only, not for personal use\.
+You cannot claim numbers for personal use, only for business use\.

 Amazon Connect supports claiming the following phone numbers for instances created in the Asia Pacific \(Tokyo\) Region\.
 + **Direct Inward Dialing \(DID\) numbers**—DID numbers are also referred to as local numbers\.